mikegleen/modes/doc/source/index.rst

    If the **element** statement doesn't exist, the name will be taken from the **title** statement in the document.
 See the **title** statement below.
 The element named by this path must already exist.
+-  **person_name** This column contains a name in the form "last, first" or "first last".
+   The name will be converted to the "last, first" form.
 -  **required** If this field is missing or empty issue an error message and discard the row.
 Valid only with a control command (**if** ...) or with a **column** command in ``csv2xml.py``.
 In this case it is